storj/docs/code/Gerrit.md

 #### Manual setup

-Run the following command in order to add a hook which executes whenever a commit message is written:
+Run the following command from your local storj/storj repository in order to add a hook which executes whenever a commit message is written:

 ```
 scp -p -P 29418 <yourusername>@review.dev.storj.io:hooks/commit-msg ".git/hooks/"